 How can freelancers protect themselves?

+According to HR statistics, freelance work in the US has been on the rise, with 53 million registered freelancers in 2014 versus 59 million in 2020.
+So how can these freelancers protect themselves?
 The first thing that people can do when working on freelance projects is to always work through the platforms.
 They have established policies in place to ensure that payment happens once the job is completed and that payment should happen directly through the platform.
 Being asked to move communication to email or another platform should be a red flag.

 Secondly, there is absolutely no reason that we can think of where a legitimate company would ask you to provide payment in order to get paid.
 If it sounds like it doesn't make sense, it probably doesn't.